Gamma-Ray Bursts Observed by the Transiting Exoplanet Survey Satellite: Prompt Optical Counterparts and Afterglows of

-Adding the estimate for the clipped flux back in, we find that the magnitude of the prompt flash is 7.12$\pm$0.05 when averaged across the 20 seconds of prompt emission.
-Indeed, in the 2-second exposure with the highest flux (that was clipped by the CRM), the instantaneous magnitude could have been as bright as 5.37$\pm$0.05, putting this in the realm of the optically brightest gamma-ray bursts ever observed, with a similar magnitude but a shorter duration compared to the ``naked-eye'' GRB 080319B \citep{grb_080319b}.
+Correcting for the clipped flux, we can constrain a range of values for the true magnitude of the prompt emission based on the emission duration.
+The lower limit for the duration of optical emission can be approximated by the T$_{\rm 90}$ value, and the upper limit is the difference between the end of the FFI and the trigger time.
+This spans 3 orders of magnitude for this burst (6 to $\sim\,1250$\,s), so the magnitude is highly uncertain.
+We find that the prompt flash could have had a magnitude of anywhere from 5.7 to 11.5.
+In the 2-second exposure with the highest flux (which was clipped by the CRM), the instantaneous magnitude could have been as bright as $5.5$ assuming that there is no reverse shock emission component in this FFI.
+However, if the shape of the prompt optical light curve deviates from that of the high- energy light curve, or the flux excess (partially) arises from a reverse shock, our flux corrections are systematically overestimated, and the magnitude of the prompt emission would actually be fainter than these estimates.
+The true value would then depend on the number of emission components and their relative strengths.